MatthijsvdWielen/firely-docs-simplifier/index.rst

 Release notes
 -------------
-The release notes for Simplifier can also be found `here. <https://simplifier.net/organization/firely/~news>`_
+In addition to the release notes on `the Release notes page <https://docs.fire.ly/projects/Simplifier/simplifierReleaseNotes.html>`_ the release notes for Simplifier can also be found `here. <https://simplifier.net/organization/firely/~news>`_